apriltaoyvr/lenore-next/content/wiki/sign-interpretation/semiotic-attitude.md

 ## Attitudes toward signs and meanings

-The idea, then, is that each of those Lenore-attitudes is a way in which you can attach a meaning to a sign--or even a condition that you need satisfied or else you view the sign as "meaningless".
+The idea, then, is that each of those [Lenore](../people-and-systems/lenore-thomson.md)-[attitudes](../fundamentals/function-attitude.md) is a way in which you can attach a meaning to a sign--or even a condition that you need satisfied or else you view the sign as "meaningless".

 Vast amounts of philosophical writing have been devoted to arguing that other people's ways of interpreting signs are "meaningless".
 For example, the [Logical Positivist](https://en.wikipedia.org/wiki/Logical_positivism) movement tried to show that a proposition is meaningless unless there is an empirical test to see if it's true; some even said that the meaning _is_ that empirical test.
 [William Blake](https://en.wikipedia.org/wiki/William_Blake) spoke of seeing a "world in a grain of sand": a radically different way of finding meaning in things.
 [Joe Friday](https://en.wikipedia.org/wiki/Joe_Friday) wanted "just the facts": when someone told him interpretations that he didn't think were reliable, he tried to sift out all but the meanings he could use as a solid basis for making decisions according to the law.

 On the [exegesis](/wiki/fundamentals/exegesis) proposed here, what Lenore has done is come up with a set of Semiotic Attitudes that people depend on as a way of [orienting](/wiki/sign-interpretation/orienting) themselves in life.
 Each, used on its own as a way to find meaning in life, leads you to carve out a life for yourself but also eventually gets you into trouble that you can't get out of by continuing to orient yourself with that attitude.
-Each **Semiotic Attitudes** has opposing attitudes that nullify it: opposite attitudes each call the other's ways of understanding things "meaningless".
+Each **Semiotic Attitude** has opposing attitudes that nullify it: opposite attitudes each call the other's ways of understanding things "meaningless".
 But there are other, more complementary relations between different **Semiotic Attitudes**.

-Lenore's stuff, then, would be a conceptual vocabulary for consciously shifting between **Semiotic Attitudes** and also understanding Rhetorical Clashes between people's attempts to persuade, understand, and be understood by others.
+[Lenore](../people-and-systems/lenore-thomson.md)'s stuff, then, would be a conceptual vocabulary for consciously shifting between **Semiotic Attitudes** and also understanding [Rhetorical Clashes](../far-flung-explorations/rhetorical-clash.md) between people's attempts to persuade, understand, and be understood by others.

 ---